krishnagupta71/linux/assignment/Assignment-3/Readme.md

 * Collaborate with team member to setup the environment in Windows OS using VMWare Workstation.
 * Tested the machine to check its capability for VMX virtualization and feature recognition.
-* Tested the machine to check its capability for VMX virtualization.
-* Researched and discussed MSRs to be read in the SDM and contributed to the testing of the code.
+* Researched and discussed the exits and interrupts by referring to the Intel SDM.
-* Contribution also includes writing code for the test program that exercises the functionality in the hypervisor's modification.
+* Collaborating with team member to write code for returning the total number of exits and the total time spent processing all exits.
 * Updating the answers for the questions in the README.md file.

 ## Q2.
 Describe in detail the steps you used to complete the assignment.